 Summer Research Fellowships

 Pharmacy students are encouraged to carry out research for credit with a faculty mentor during the academic year.
 With a few exceptions, stipends are not available for this work.
-Please contact Dr. Eric Barker, the Associate Dean for Research, for information on how to arrange this type of experience.
+Please contact Dr. Val Watts, the Associate Dean for Research, for information on how to arrange this type of experience.

 The College of Pharmacy of Purdue University expects to offer a total of ten Summer Research Fellowships under the following four categories: